microscaler/tinkerbell/crates/scheduler/README.md

 The task is then moved to a timed wait queue, and resumed later by the scheduler.

 Tasks automatically yield back to the scheduler after each call to `TaskContext::syscall`, ensuring cooperative execution across all running tasks.
+When a task simply wants to give up the CPU without performing a specific syscall it can call `TaskContext::yield_now()`, which requeues the task behind others.

 ---